Faculty

 I'm Professor and chair of Latin American and Latino Studies at the University of California, Santa Cruz.

-In addition to UC Santa Cruz's Excellence in Teaching Award, I've won grants and fellowships from the Ford Foundation, the Mellon Foundation, and the Center for Advanced Study in the Behavioral Sciences at Stanford University.
+In addition to UC Santa Cruz's Excellence in Teaching Award, I've won grants and fellowships from the Ford Foundation, the Mellon Foundation, UC Online, and the Center for Advanced Study in the Behavioral Sciences at Stanford University.

 For my CV and more information about me and my work, please visit my website.